 Penn Mental Health AIDS Research Center (PMHARC) Overview

 The overarching theme of the Penn Mental Health AIDS Research Center (PMHARC) at the University of Pennsylvania (Penn) and Children’s Hospital of Philadelphia (CHOP) is to transform how individuals with comorbid mental illness and HIV/AIDS are treated and managed by developing innovative, interdisciplinary, and integrative approaches to optimize psychiatric, behavioral, and medical outcomes and achieving a better understanding of the biological, psychological, and behavioral mechanisms underlying these combined illnesses and treatments.
 A substantial body of work links psychiatric disorders to acquisition of HIV infection, accelerated immune dysfunction, poor access to HIV care, and poor adherence to antiretroviral treatment once in care.
 Yet, there is a relative paucity of evidence-based interventions focused on the combined treatment of mental illness, HIV/AIDS, and related medical co-morbidities, and relatively little work in determining the relationships between mental health treatment and HIV/AIDS disease and understanding the underlying biology.
 PMHARC seeks to stimulate novel approaches and strategies to address these problems by providing mentoring and resource support for both new and established investigators choosing to study comorbid mental illness and HIV/AIDS, in part through innovative pilot studies.

 The PMHARC has 5 Specific Aims, which are closely aligned with the mission of the NIMH and the Division of AIDS Research.
 These are to:

 - Promote the organizational structure and build capacity at Penn and CHOP to foster innovative, interdisciplinary and synergistic basic, clinical, behavioral, translation and implementation science collaborations around mental illness/AIDS across the life cycle, including children, adolescents, women (including pregnant women), adults, and the geriatric population.

-- Stimulate and fund pilot research studies in support of new opportunities for extramural funding in areas related to the central theme of the Center.
+- Stimulate pilot studies in support of emerging opportunities for research in areas related to mental illness/AIDS.

 - Contribute to the scientific productivity NIMH, the Division of AIDS Research Center Program and the OAR by specifically focusing on the mentally ill comorbid with HIV/AIDS and related comorbidities.